 Animal Demography Unit

-After SABAP1, atlassing was well established within the ADU, and so the Southern African Frog Atlas Project (SAFAP) was launched in 1995.
-This project was completed in 2003 and a Frog Red Data Book and Atlas was published soon thereafter.
+The Southern African Frog Atlas Project (SAFAP) was launched in 1995.
+This project was completed in 2003 and a Frog Red Data Book and Atlas were published soon thereafter.
 420 citizen scientists submitted data towards SAFAP.
-Frogs naturally led on to reptiles.

 Each data point the ADU's citizen scientists collect is a piece in the jigsaw puzzle of biodiversity.
 The ADU's mission is to fit together all the puzzle pieces, so that we can map South Africa's biodiversity through time.
 We turn the myriad bits of raw data into the kind of information that conservation decisions can be based on.
 As a member of the public, you no longer need to be an "activist" to contribute to conservation, you can be a citizen scientist, contributing your pieces to the jigsaw.
 If you're a budding citizen scientist or looking for new projects to join, consider joining the ADU projects, to help us get the bigger picture.